scalar-labs/scalardb/docs/storage-abstraction.md

 ### Example code

-The following is the source code for the electronic money application that uses the Storage API.
+The following is example source code for the electronic money application that uses the Storage API.

-To use this source code, create a file named `ElectronicMoneyStorage.java` in the `scalardb/docs/getting-started/src/main/java/sample` directory.
-Then, add the following Java code to the file.

 {% capture notice--warning %}
 **Attention**